computc/website/readme.md

 This is our repository for our website!!
 We want you to contribute!!

-> please insert a blurb about our objectives eventually.

 ## Technologies

 * [Express] as our server framework